clarklindev/threejourney/03-advancedtechniques-physics/README.md

 - create a createSphere function with radius and position parameters.
 - clean up tick() by removing sphere related code
 - calling createSphere(0.5, new THREE.Vector3(0, 3, 0));//radius and position updates the Physics world but not threejs
-- we create an array (objectToUpdate) of all objects that need to be updated
+- we create an array (objectsToUpdate) of all objects that need to be updated

 ```js
 //function to create spheres